kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 You can limit the ingresses ALB ingress controller controls by combining following two approaches:

 ### Limiting ingress class
-Setting the `--ingress-class` argument constrains the controller's scope to ingresses with matching `kubernetes.io/ingress.class` annotation.
+Setting the `--ingress-class` argument constrains the controller's scope to ingresses with matching `ingressClassName` field.

 An example of the container spec portion of the controller, only listening for resources with the class "alb", would be as follows.